Divested-Mobile/CIP-Kernel-Sec/README.md

 # kernel-sec - Linux kernel CVE tracker

-This project tracks the status of security issues, identified by CVE ID, in mainline and in stable branches.
+This project tracks the status of security issues, identified by CVE ID, in mainline, stable, and other configured branches.

 ## Issue format